The Difference Between Surgical Mistakes and Complication

 These are considered medical mistakes or negligence because they are potentially life-threatening errors that can be easily avoided with a standard medical review and best practices.

 Surgery always comes with risks, but with proper medical management and treatment, those risks can be minimized or even eliminated.

-If you have been affected by a preventable surgical complication, contact your Oklahoma Personal Injury Attorney Clark & Mitchell to understand your patient rights and the options available to you to combat medical malpractice.
+If you have been affected by a preventable surgical complication, contact your Oklahoma Personal Injury Attorney Clark & Associates to understand your patient rights and the options available to you to combat medical malpractice.